At which campus can I study this program?

 - Students will demonstrate the ability to effectively extract central points and summarize psychological research literature and to write in the format of psychological research.

-- Students will demonstrate the ability to analyze and interpret quantitative psychological data using the statistics and graphs.
+- Students will demonstrate the ability to apply psychological concepts and theories to research and real life situations.

 - Students will show evidence of knowledge and appreciation for cultural diversity and relativity in human experience and for the complexity of human behavior and interactions.